CAPA Management Software for Regulated Industries

 The quality of a CAPA system is determined at two points: when the root cause is identified and when effectiveness is verified.
 Everything in between — the corrective action assignment, the implementation tracking, the training completion — is execution.
-But a CAPA built on a shallow root cause will fail its effectiveness check, no matter how well the implementation is managed.
-And a CAPA system that does not structurally enforce effectiveness verification will produce a record of closed actions and an unchanged quality failure rate.
+But a CAPA built on a shallow root cause will fail its effectiveness check regardless of how well the implementation was managed.
+And a CAPA system that does not structurally enforce effectiveness verification will produce a record of closed actions alongside an unchanged quality failure rate.

-FDA investigators reviewing CAPA systems in pharmaceutical and medical device facilities look for the same things in every inspection: a documented CAPA procedure, defined timelines, evidence of investigation, an identified root cause, implemented corrective action, verified effectiveness, and trend analysis demonstrating that the system is working at a systemic level over time.
-The platforms that currently hold the top positions in this category — ETQ and MasterControl — have product pages that describe CAPA management at a surface level.
-This page describes how eLeaP delivers each of those requirements operationally.
+FDA investigators reviewing CAPA systems in pharmaceutical and medical device facilities look for the same elements in every inspection: a documented CAPA procedure, defined timelines, evidence of investigation, an identified root cause supported by analysis, implemented corrective action, verified effectiveness, and trend data demonstrating that the system produces improvement at a systemic level over time.

 CAPA Input Sources: What Generates a CAPA in a Regulated Quality System

 A CAPA system is only as effective as its inputs.
-An organisation that opens CAPAs only on customer complaints and misses the signal in internal nonconformance trends, audit findings, and management review outputs is running a reactive CAPA system that will always lag the quality problem. eLeaP’s CAPA management software receives inputs from every quality event source that should generate corrective action in a regulated organisation.
+An organization that opens CAPAs only in response to customer complaints and misses signals in internal nonconformance trends, audit findings, and management review outputs is running a reactive quality system that will always lag behind problems. eLeaP’s CAPA management software receives inputs from every quality event source that should generate corrective action in a regulated organization.

 Customer Complaints

 Customer complaints are the most visible CAPA trigger and the most expensive in terms of relationship and remediation cost.
-A complaint that reaches a customer represents a quality failure that was not caught by the internal quality system.
+A complaint that reaches a customer represents a quality failure the internal system did not catch.
 Each complaint requires evaluation, and those that identify a product defect, a process failure, or a systemic quality gap require a CAPA.
-In medical device manufacturing, the complaint evaluation must also include MDR reportability assessment.
+In medical device manufacturing, the complaint evaluation must also include MDR reportability assessment under 21 CFR Part 803.
 In eLeaP, the complaint record links directly to the CAPA it generates, and the CAPA record references the complaint as its originating input — preserving traceability from the customer event to the corrective action taken.

 Internal Nonconformances